Corinne-Coding/To-Do-List-React-APP/README.md

 The To-do List Project is a **fullstack** project made in early 2021.

-If you want to take a look on the backend project (Node.js server), follow this link :
+If you want to take a look on the backend project (Node.js server), follow this link : [To-do List Project 📝](https://github.com/Corinne-Coding/To-do-List-express-API){:target="\_blank"}.
-<a href="https://github.com/Corinne-Coding/To-do-List-express-API" target="_blank">https://github.com/Corinne-Coding/To-do-List-express-API</a>

 <br />